What is your venture?

 What problem does it try to address?

-Almost all grid connected household and businesses here in Geraldton are buying energy that for the most part is supplied by a Government owned monopoly, directed and headquartered on St George’s Terrace.
-That means the money that the Geraldton community spends on energy essentially flows to Perth and acts as something of an economic leakage from our local economy.
+Almost all grid connected household and businesses here in Geraldton are buying energy that is supplied by entities incorporated and operated outside the region.
+This means the money Geraldton’s community spends on energy acts as something of an economic leakage from our local economy.

-Unfortunately, the power network architecture in Geraldton and many other ‘fringe of grid’ communities require significant upgrades, before they can accommodate new renewable generation assets.
-Geraldton Community Energy will work to build a local customer base, matched generation and reduce the reliance on the transmission network.
+Unfortunately, the power network transmission infrastructure in Geraldton and many other ‘fringe of grid’ communities can require significant upgrades, before it can accommodate utility scale, renewable generation assets within regional communities.
+Geraldton Community Energy will work to build a local customer base, matched generation and will therefore reduce the reliance on the transmission network.

-Since it will be locally incorporated and managed, not only does it facilitate economic growth by removing network constraints on energy supply which constrains business here, but by being managed locally it will ensure more of the money from operating the enterprise will translate into local employment and contract opportunities.
+Since it will be locally incorporated and managed, not only it facilitate economic growth by removing network constraints on energy supply which constrains business here, but in being managed locally it will ensure that more of the money from operating the enterprise will translate into local employment and contract opportunities.

-GCE will provide the corporate vehicle that can consolidate electricity demand and activate local utility scale renewable generation and competitive despatcheable power to cope with any intermittency issues.
+GCE will provide the corporate vehicle that can consolidate local electricity demand and activate local utility scale renewable generation and competitive despatchable power to cope with any intermittency issues.

 What is your focus?

-Right now our focus is on achieving incorporation, start-up funding and the race to see who will emerge as our foundation customer.
-We have been overwhelmed by the interest in what we are trying to do and the way we are trying to do it, but it is still challenging to go from the drawing board to up and running at a time of such uncertainty and change in energy markets.
+Right now our focus is on achieving incorporation, start-up funding and securing our foundation customers, in a way that is consistent with our community values.
+We have been overwhelmed by the interest in what we are trying to do and the way we are trying to do it.
+Despite national energy policy uncertainty, we are keen to provide a local energy solution which is competitively priced, and more sustainable for the environment and the community.

-We have an experienced team on our committee (Murray Hadley, Mark Reid, Lisa Farnell) with input from Steve Douglas at Mid West Development Commission, facilitation through Progress Midwest and space support from Pollinators.
+We have an experienced team on our steering committee, Murray Hadley, Mark Reid, Euan Beamont, Peter Klein, Rebecca Davidson and Todd West, with input from the Mid West Development Commission.

 How can people support you or get involved?